 If our Public Complaints Procedures are exhausted and you are still not satisfied, then the Executive Chair can provide you with details of an independent arbiter who will reconsider your case if you wish to contact him/her,

-If you are a client of FASS' Counselling Service you can contact COSCA, the counselling standards agency in Scotland, with your complaint.
+If you are a client of FASS' Counselling Service you can contact COSCA, the counselling standards agency in Scotland, who can investigate if your complaint was properly dealt with.
 FASS is an Organisational Member of COSCA (Counselling and Psychotherapy in Scotland).

 COSCA (Counselling & Psychotherapy in Scotland),